Home Health

 Another important factor is the demographics of the population.
 While India’s median age is 28.7, Pakistan’s is 22.
 The mortality rate is higher in countries with an older population.
 Most of the western countries saw the virus spread in old age homes which led to higher fatalities.
 In contrast, the culture and social norms in South Asia veto elderly members placed in old age homes.

-A seroprevalence study conducted in July in collaboration with the World Health Organisation (WHO) revealed that that 11 percent of Pakistanis have developed COVID-19 antibodies while 89 percent remain at risk.
+A seroprevalence study conducted in July in collaboration with the World Health Organisation (WHO) revealed that 11 percent of Pakistanis have developed COVID-19 antibodies while 89 percent remain at risk.

 This is indicative of willful misreporting at the district level and raises concerns regarding the accuracy of the official figures.
 Misreporting, coupled with a decrease in testing, greatly skews the recorded prevalence of cases in the country, said the report quoting experts.

-“Pakistan may have fewer cases but its mortality rate (2.13 percent) is higher than India’s (1.8 percent).”
+“Pakistan may have fewer cases, but its mortality rate (2.13 percent) is higher than India’s (1.8 percent).”

 study conducted from May to July at the National Institute of Blood Diseases (NIBD) Karachi and published in the Oxford University Press’s Journal of Public Health, suggests that the chances of a second wave in the country are slim.
 This further strengthens the Pakistani government policy of re-opening businesses.